quadrant-newmedia/jsform/README.md

 This allows you to build "reloadable" pages, which restore the form state on reload or back/forward.

-Note that it's up to you to restore the form when the page is loaded with the query in the url.
+Note - it's up to you to restore the form when the page is loaded with the query in the url.

+Note - only works with GET submissions.

 ### `jsform_execresponse.js`